Understanding AST SpaceMobile's Unusual Options Activity | Benzinga

 Understanding AST SpaceMobile's Unusual Options Activity

 Shares of AST SpaceMobile (NASDAQ:ASTS) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $10.96.
+Following the unusual option alert, the stock price moved down to $10.66.

 - Expiration Date: 2022-01-21